tillbiskup/cwepr/docs/roadmap.rst

 * Handling of file extensions during import: Currently, they are cut in the init and again appended afterwards.
 The factory only gives source names without extension.

+* Implement handling of "RT" as temperature value in the infofile.

 * Logging

 * Reorganise templates for reports, according to the directory layout proposed by aspecd (see :mod:`aspecd.report` for details).